diffractive/apppresser-ampad-injector/README.md

 ### Installation on WordPress

 1. Clone this repo to your local directory
-2. Zip the repo by running `zip -r apppresser-html-inserter.zip apppresser-html-inserter -x '*.git*'`
+2. Zip the repo by running `zip -r apppresser-ampad-injector.zip apppresser-ampad-injector -x '*.git*'`
 3. Upload the zip file in WordPress when you install a new Plugin